Competitive Erosion is Conformally Invariant: Hitting time results using IDLA estimates

-for some constants $C',C''.$ The first bound follows by summing the bound in Lemma \ref{gflower} over a set of points $y,$ of size $\e_1 n^2$ (this is maximized when all the points are in a ball of radius $\sqrt{\e_1}$ around $z$).
-The latter bound follows since uniformly for any point $z\in \U_n \cap \U_{(\alpha-\e^{1/4})},$ the blue random walk starting uniformly from $\U_{1,n}$ has a chance $C_1=C(\e,\U)$ of reaching a point $\e^2$ close to $z$ before exiting $\U_{(\alpha-C_2\sqrt \e)}.$\footnote{ Formally once can take a tube of a small enough width joining a point in the `interior of' $\U_n$ (says $10\e$ away from the boundary) to any point $z$ and see that the random walk stays in that tube and hits the end with the point $z$ with constant probability $C_1=C_1(\e,\U)$, independent of $n$.
-That the random walk starting from $\U_{1,n}$ reaches such an interior point before exiting $\U_{(\alpha-C_2\sqrt \e)}$ is a straightforward consequence of the heat kernel estimates \cite[Theorem 5.2]{tc}.} Now once the random walker reaches such a point, using Lemma \ref{gflower} we get the bound of $C''\frac{n^{2}}{\log n}$.
-We now choose $\e_1$ small enough so that $\E(\tilde L) \le \E(M)/4.$ Choose $a=\E(M)/2$.
-Now using Azuma's inequality for indicator variables we get
+for some constants $C',C'',$ depending on $\e.$ The first bound follows by summing the bound in Lemma \ref{gflower}, over a set of red points of size $\e_1 n^2$ (this is maximized, when all the points are in a ball of radius $\sqrt{\e_1}$ around $z$).
+The latter bound follows since uniformly for any point $z\in \U_{(\alpha-\e^{1/4}),n},$ the blue random walk starting uniformly from $\U_{{\rm{B}},n}$ has a chance $C_1=C(\e,\U)$ of reaching a point $\e^2$ close to $z$ before exiting $\U_{(\alpha-C_2\sqrt \e),n}.$\footnote{ One can take a tube of small enough width joining a point in the `interior of' $\U_n$ (say $10\e$ away from the boundary) to any point $z$ and see that the random walk stays in that tube and hits the end with the point $z$ with constant probability $C=C(\e,\U)$, independent of $n$.
+That the random walk starting from $\U_{{\rm{B}},n},$ reaches such an interior point before exiting $\U_{(\alpha-C_2\sqrt \e),n},$ with constant probability, is a straightforward consequence of the heat kernel estimates \cite[Theorem 5.2]{tc1}.} Now, once the random walker reaches such a point, using Lemma \ref{gflower}, we get a lower bound of $\frac{C''}{\log n}$ of hitting $z$ before exiting $\U_{(\alpha-C_2\sqrt \e),n}$.
+We now choose $\e_1$ small enough so that $\E(\tilde L) \le \E(M)/4.$ Choosing $a=\E(M)/2$, and using Azuma's inequality for sums of indicator variables we get,